omnivector-solutions/osd-documentation/operations/munge.rst

 Configuring HTTPS
 =================

-The use HTTPS for the connection, you need to supply the TLS certificates to ``slurmctld-charm`` via Juju Configuration options.
+To use HTTPS for the connection, you need to supply the TLS certificates to ``slurmctld-charm`` via Juju Configuration options.
 You need to supply the public certificate (a ``.crt`` file) and the private key (a ``.key`` file).
 Additionally, you must provide the Certificate Authority's (CA) public